 - Carnarvon’s OTC Dish (Earth Tracking Station) was built in conjunction with NASA in 1966 as a satellite communications and tracking station.
 The station was involved in the Apollo space missions.
 The dish is 29.6m in diameter and weighs 300 tonnes.

-- Carnarvon is home to Australian’s rarest Thornbill – the long beak.
+- Carnarvon is home to Australia’s rarest Thornbill – the long beak.
 It can be spotted at Bush Bay.

 - Carnarvon supplies 70% of WA’s winter vegetable requirements.